FredHutch/diy-cromwell-server/README.md

 See our [SciWiki page](https://sciwiki.fredhutch.org/compdemos/Cromwell/) on Cromwell for more about guidance for how to start structuring and building your workflows as well as how to share them with others on campus in a findable way.

 ### R support
 I have a basic R package that wraps the Cromwell API allowing you to submit, monitor and kill workflow jobs on `gizmo` from R directly.
-It also has a function (`cromwellCreate`) that can help you set up your Cromwell server directly from R assuming your configuration files are saved where `rhino` can reach them and you know their paths, the example for which is described above.
-This means that you don't necessarily have to interact with the command line to do workflow submissions again.
 The package is [fh.wdlR](https://github.com/FredHutch/fh.wdlR).

 ### Other Fred Hutch based resources
 While additional development is going on to make Cromwell work better in AWS (currently it works well in Google and SLURM among other backends), we are anticipating that it will be more widely available for use with AWS based computing.
 To support that there is a growing public data set AWS S3 bucket at `fh-ctr-public-reference-data`.
-Contact Amy Paguirigan or Sam Minot if you'd like something to be added here and we can help you do that.
+Contact Amy Paguirigan if you'd like something to be added here and we can help you do that.

 ## Cromwell Server Customization

-In `cromwellParams.sh` there are some variables that allow users to share a similar configuration file but tailor the particular behavior of their Cromwell server to best suit them.
+In `cromUserConfig.txt` there are some variables that allow users to share a similar configuration file but tailor the particular behavior of their Cromwell server to best suit them.
 The following text is also in this repo but these are the customizations you'll need to decide on for your server.
 ```
 ################## WORKING DIRECTORY AND PATH CUSTOMIZATIONS ###################
 ## Where do you want the working directory to be for Cromwell (note: this process will create a subdirectory here called "cromwell-executions")?
 ### Suggestion: /fh/scratch/delete90/pilastname_f/username/
-SCRATCHDIR=/fh/scratch/delete90/pilastname_f/username/
+SCRATCHDIR=/fh/scratch/delete90/...

 ## Where do you want logs about individual workflows (not jobs) to be written?
 ## Note: this is a default for the server and can be overwritten for a given workflow in workflow-options.
 ### Suggestion: /fh/fast/pilastname_f/cromwell/workflow-logs
-WORKFLOWLOGDIR=/fh/fast/pilastname_f/cromwell/workflow-logs
+WORKFLOWLOGDIR=~/cromwell-home/workflow-logs

 ## Where do you want final output files specified by workflows to be copied for your subsequent use?
 ## Note: this is a default for the server and can be overwritten for a given workflow in workflow-options.
 ### Suggestion: /fh/fast/pilastname_f/cromwell/outputs
-WORKFLOWOUTPUTSDIR=/fh/fast/pilastname_f/cromwell/outputs
+WORKFLOWOUTPUTSDIR=/fh/scratch/delete90/...

+## Where do you want to save Cromwell server logs for troubleshooting Cromwell itself?
+### Suggestion: ~/home/username/cromwell-home/server-logs
+SERVERLOGDIR=~./cromwell-home/server-logs

 ################ DATABASE CUSTOMIZATIONS #################
 ## DB4Sci MariaDB details (remove < and >, and use unquoted text):

-CROMWELLDBPORT=<DB PORT>
-CROMWELLDBNAME=<DB NAME>
-CROMWELLDBUSERNAME=<DB USER>
-CROMWELLDBPASSWORD=<DB PASSWORD>
+CROMWELLDBPORT=...
+CROMWELLDBNAME=...
+CROMWELLDBUSERNAME=...
+CROMWELLDBPASSWORD=...

+NCORES=4

 ```
 Whether these customizations are done user-by-user or lab-by-lab depend on how your group wants to interact with workflows and data.
 Also, as there are additional features provided in the additional config's we provide, there may be additional customization parameters that you'll need.
 Check the config directories to see if there are additional copies of those files and associated server shell scripts.
 If they are absent that means you can use the base setup.
 Contact Amy Paguirigan about these issues for some advice.